BridgesLab/CushingAcromegalyStudy/mgi-analysis/Obesity Stress/obesity-stress-demographics.md

 ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.
 ```

 Loaded in the cleaned data from data-combined.csv.
-This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Fri Apr 19 08:11:19 2024.
+This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Wed Apr 24 09:01:16 2024.
 This dataset has 39560 values.

 # Summary of Demographic Covariates